VeeLeeKoh/Stop-and-Frisk-Data-Analysis/README.md

 #### Vee Lee Koh, Malik Ouda, Noah Placke and Clay Roberts
 ---
 ### Classification of an individual being frisked using stop and frisk data from NYPD
-This stop, question and frisk dataset used for this analysis is provided by the New York Police Department (NYPD) and contains information about the "stop, question, and frisk" program implemented by the NYPD.
+This stop, question and frisk dataset used for this analysis is provided by the New York Police Department (NYPD) and contains information about the "stop, question, and frisk" program implemented by the NYPD (Dataset source included below).
 It is a controversial and highly criticized policy in which a police officer suspecting someone of wrongdoing is able to stop them, question them, and search them for a weapon.
 The policy has been highly criticized for being a form of racial profiling.

 The full dataset contains records of this policy dating from 2003 to 2019.
 It includes a record for each stop made, with information about the time of the stop, the location of the stop, information about the officer, the suspect, and other various features.